moennigmann/dde-nv/README.txt

 HOW CAN I TEST THIS TOOLBOX VERY QUICK?

 There are small examples that can be executed with minimal preparation effort.
 These are located in the folder matlab/delay/demo/.
+To test it, you need a Matlab installation including a compiler for c-code/mex-files.

+WHERE DO I FIND DOCUMENTATION?

+The matlab code documentation is based on doxygen.
+It is located in the subfolder matlab/delay/Documentation.
+You can update your documentation using the respective makefile.